 \subsection{Boson Sampling}

-Boson sampling is a task formulated to demonstrate an unambiguous quantum computational advantage \cite{aaronson2011computational,brod2019photonic}.
-This quantum operation consists of sampling the output distribution of indistinguishable photons after they passed through a multiport interferometer, categorizing it as a full-measurement operation.
-It is crucial that the matrix transformations $U$ implemented correspond to Haar-random matrices \cite{mezzadri2006generate}, therefore circuit fidelity serves as a key metric in evaluating boson sampling experiments \cite{clements2016optimal}.
+Boson sampling is a quantum operation designed to demonstrate an unambiguous quantum computational advantage \cite{aaronson2011computational,brod2019photonic}.
+It consists of sampling the output distribution of indistinguishable photons after they pass through a multiport interferometer, classifying it as a full-measurement operation.
+For meaningful boson sampling, the implemented unitary matrices $U$ must be Haar-random \cite{mezzadri2006generate}, making circuit fidelity a primary metric for performance evaluation \cite{clements2016optimal}.

-We concentrate on the non-postselected preimage fidelity (Eq. \ref{eq:Fidelity_Preimage}) to assess the total impact of photon losses on quantum operations.
-Fig. \ref{fig:ReimageFidelity} shows our results for the preimage fidelity of different 5-mode multiport interferometer designs as a function of varying single-photon transmission efficiency for Haar-random $U$.
-We observe that the average fidelity of the triangular design is consistently higher than that of the rectangular design.
-However, not all modes perform similarly within the triangular design because of intrinsic asymmetric losses.
-Therefore, we also present results for the output modes with minimum fidelity ($i=1,2$) and maximum fidelity ($i = 5$).
-Our results indicate that the common assumption that rectangular designs are preferred over triangular designs is a consequence of postselection bias in Eq. \ref{eq:Fidelity_Clements}.
+We evaluate the non-postselected fidelity (Eq. \ref{eq:Fidelity_Preimage}) to quantify the total impact of photon losses on the operation.
+Fig. \ref{fig:ReimageFidelity} shows the average fidelity of different 5-mode interferometer designs as a function of single-photon transmission efficiency per unit cell, $\eta$, using Haar-random $U$.
+The triangular design exhibits higher average fidelity than the rectangular design.
+Fidelity varies across output modes in the triangular design due to asymmetric losses; we highlight results for modes with minimum fidelity ($i=1,2$) and maximum fidelity ($i=5$).
+These results indicate that the common preference for rectangular designs arises from postselection bias in Eq. \ref{eq:Fidelity_Clements}.

-In the context of partial-measurement quantum operations, these results highlight that directing quantum information to the highest-fidelity output mode reduces vulnerability to quantum operation infidelity.
-This conclusion is directly supported by Fig. \ref{fig:design}: if we trace the path of the photon emerging in output mode 5 back to the input modes, we see that this photon encounters fewer lossy elements in the triangular design than in the rectangular design, making it less susceptible to photon losses.
-In contrast to Ref. \cite{clements2016optimal}, we also assigned propagation losses to single-mode identity transformations in the boundary paths.
-In App. \ref{app:LTmultiport} we discuss how including single-mode identity transformation losses leads to slightly better postselected circuit fidelities compared to the results presented in Ref. \cite{clements2016optimal}.
+For partial-measurement quantum operations, directing quantum information to the highest-fidelity output mode reduces susceptibility to photon-loss–induced infidelity.
+Tracing the photon path to output mode 5 in the triangular design shows that it encounters fewer lossy elements than in the rectangular design.
+Unlike Ref. \cite{clements2016optimal}, we include propagation losses for single-mode identity transformations in the boundary paths.
+As discussed in the supplemental document, accounting for these losses slightly improves postselected circuit fidelity relative to the results reported in Ref. \cite{clements2016optimal}.